 The old familiar staples remain.
 People are always going to want to travel to Italy, Barcelona is going to have another big year, and of course Paris continues to shine.
 But who are the rising stars in the Northern Hemisphere this year?

-Get ready to read about the hot destinations are for the spring and summer of 2017!
+Get ready to read about the hot destinations for the spring and summer of 2017!
 These are places you’ll want to book your guide sooner, rather than later.

 For those searching for a less-discovered eastern European experience, with ancient traditions, affordable hotels, and epic scenery to spare, Romania is an increasingly appealing option.
 The evocative landscapes of Transylvania, with their mountain roads, alpine meadows and horse-drawn carts, can feel truly medieval at times, and travelers are starting to take notice.
 Head to this part of Europe before more people do.

+Iceland's secret has been out for a while.
 At the New York Times Travel Show, our guide Gudrun had her hands full dolling out fermented shark meat (it tastes better than it smells!) and answering travellers’ questions about Reykjavik and beyond.
 With many direct flights now between major cities in North America and Reykjavik (and free stopovers en route to Europe via Iceland Air) more people than ever will be visiting these spectacular landscapes.

 Wales, United Kingdom

 London’s no wilting flower on the international scene – it consistently ranks near the top of most visited cities in the world.
 But this year we’re anticipating more leisure travelers making their way outside the British capital, and Wales is a destination many are keen to explore.
 Castles, coastline, superb hiking, and ancient mythology...what's not to love?
-With the pound under some Brexit stress, the whole of the UK is suddenly extremely good value for North Americans.
+With the pound under some Brexit stress, the whole of the UK has become extremely good value for North Americans.

 Again, the faltering pound makes this destination highly attractive to Americans (and better value for Canadians than it has been in a long time!)
 But value aside, if you watched The Crown on Netflix and weren’t longing to be transported to the windswept grounds of Balmoral Estate…well, you were in the minority.